SAP-samples/teched2023-IN264/exercises/ex3/README.md

 # Exercise 3 - Create the subscription flow that triggers the SAP Build Process Automation (SBPA) equipment and training approval workflow

-In this exercise, you will setup an integration flow, which triggers the SAP Build Process Automation approval workflow based on new hire events received from SuccessFactors via Advanced Event Mesh.
+In this exercise, you will setup an integration flow that listens to the SAP Integration Suite, advanced event mesh queue using the Cloud Integration AMQP sender adapter.
+This queue is subscribed to the topic `SuccessFactors/NewHire/{EmployeeId}` where SAP SuccessFactors publishes new hire events.
+This integration triggers the SAP Build Process Automation (SBPA) equipment and training approval workflow in real-time.
+Once the manager approves the new hire equipments and trainings, SBPA publishes an event to the SAP Integration Suite, advanced event mesh topic `SBPA/NewHire/{EmployeeId}/Approval` for further integration.

 ## Exercise steps